worldofmarcus/project-portfolio-4/README.md

 ## Site Structure

 The Review | Alliance site is split up in two parts: **when the user is logged out** and **when the user is logged in**.
-Dependeing on login status different pages is available for the user.
+Depending on login status different pages is available for the user.
 When the user is logged out the pages: *about*, *all*, *albums*, *concerts* are avaliable.
 When the user is logged in *about*, *all*, *albums*, *concerts*, *create review*, *view my reviews* and *show profile page* are available.
 If you are logged in as an administratorThe site has an minimalistic, clean and intuitive design that makes the site easy to navigate for the user.

 Read more about the different choices in the [Features](<#features>) section.